Tanzeel-Rehman193/practice/README.md

 # practice
-This is my first git repositry
+This is my first git repositry.
+Author-Tanzeel Rehman